 Today is Reverend Dr. Martin Luther King Jr. Day and he stated: “The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy.”

 Travepreneur is about educating, empowering travelers.
 To allow myself and others able to navigate the world consciously, respectfully, and dutifully.

-I don’t write posts recommending vacation stays, destinations, or restaurants.
-Rather, I explore why traveling itself is such a great tool to bridge communities and people.
+I do not only write posts recommending vacation stays, destinations, or restaurants, but I also explore why traveling itself is such a great tool to bridge communities and people.
 More importantly, those bridges need to occur here in my own country as well.

 As travelers, we gain insight into how other countries operate.
 It helps us to challenge stereotypes, discrimination, and bias.